 • Academic Voice- This resource helps you to write in an academic tone and to appropriately contribute to an academic conversation on a topic (through writing).

-6. Avoid All Forms of Plagiarism
+6. Avoid All Forms of Academic Integrity Violations

 Useful Guide(s):